LIFE STORY

 Beijing just makes protests, and dredges sand.

-Taiwan suffers no such security threat from the US.
-But its claims to various South China Sea islands are equal to if not greater than those of Beijing.
+Taiwan suffers no territorial criticism from the US.
+But its (Taiwan’s) claims to various South China Sea islands are equal to, if not greater than, those of Beijing.

 6. Taiwan